nathanstitt/isy-hub/README.md

-# isy-js
+# isy-hub

 (C) Rod Toll 2015-2017, Licensed under the MIT-LICENSE.

-Additional development work by pradeepmouli, 2018-
+Additional development work by pradeepmouli, 2018

+Additional development by Nathan Stitt 2019, re-published on npm as isy-hub

 Javascript library for interfacing with the ISY-99i from Universal Devices. (http://www.universal-devices.com).